-The Science course which draws together the essential skills of Biology, Chemistry and Physics, It is all about how our universe works.
-It looks at many different aspects including:
+The Science course draws together the essential skills of Biology, Chemistry and Physics.
+It is all about the laws of the universe, and how they apply to living things, chemicals and the interactions between them, including:

-- How living things work, reproduce and affect each other and the natural environment. - How we can use and exploit the world's natural resources. - How we can develop alternatives to the fast-diminishing resource of the planet and attempt to safeguard our future. - How we can apply technologies, both old and new, to improve our daily lives. - Where possible, we try to use experiments and demonstrations to cover the ideas.
+- How living things work, reproduce and affect each other and the natural environment. - How we can use and exploit the world's natural resources. - How we can develop alternatives to the fast-diminishing resource of the planet and attempt to safeguard our future. - How we can apply technologies, both old and new, to improve our daily lives.

+Where possible, we try to use experiments and demonstrations to cover the ideas.